12 Ways to Add Great Bedroom Texture

 (image credit: Sally Wheat Interiors)

-Bedroom texture can be incorporated in a lot of different ways, like upholstering a piece of furniture in a fabric that’s particularly textured; for instance, a tufted couch or a fluffy ottoman like the pair in the image.
+The texture in a space can be incorporated in a lot of different ways, like upholstering a piece of furniture in a fabric that’s particularly textured; for instance, a tufted couch or a fluffy ottoman like the pair in the image.

 (image credit: Shirley Meisels)